 According to the FHFA, Fannie Mae and Freddie Mac refinanced approximately one million loans in the eleven month period ended November 30, 2012 under HARP, more than twice the HARP refinancing activity for all of 2011.
 The increase in HARP refinancings is attributable to record-low mortgage rates and enhancements to the program made in late 2011, including removal of the loan-to-value ceiling for borrowers who refinance into fixed-rate loans and the elimination or lowering of fees for certain borrowers.
 Given the low level of mortgage rates, it is likely that HARP refinancing volume will remain elevated.
-Currently, the program is due to expire at the end of 2013; however, there is some market speculation that the program could be extended.
+On April 11, 2013, the FHFA announced that the program has been extended to December 31, 2015.